vfryer/panelapp_queries/README.md

 * matplotlib
 * requests, sys, json, csv, datetime, os, sqlite3, time

-**N.B. all of these can be imported using the virtual environment packaged here by activating the virtual environment using command source panelapp_queries/bin/activate.**
+**N.B. all of these can be imported using the virtual environment packaged here by activating the virtual environment using command *source panelapp_queries/bin/activate*.**

 # Scripts and usage